Chinese name: Family names

 Although there are currently over 6,000 Chinese surnames including non-Han Chinese surnames in use in China, the colloquial expression for the "Chinese people" is Bǎixìng "Hundred Surnames", and a mere hundred surnames still make up over 85% of China's 1.3 billion citizens.
 In fact, just the top three—Wang, Li, and Zhang—cover more than 20% of the population.
 This homogeneity results from the great majority of Han family names having only one character, while the small number of compound surnames is mostly restricted to minority groups.
 The most common compound surname still in use in ethnic Han families is Ouyang.

 Chinese surnames arose from two separate prehistoric traditions: the and the shì.
 The original xìng were clans of royalty at the Shang court and always included the radical.
 The shì did not originate from families, but denoted fiefs, states, and titles granted or recognized by the Shang court.
 Apart from the Jiang and Yao families, the original xìng have nearly disappeared but the terms ironically reversed their meaning.
 Xìng is now used to describe the shì surnames which replaced them, while shì is used to refer to maiden names.

 The enormous modern clans sometimes share ancestral halls with one another, but actually consist of many different lineages gathered under a single name.
 As an example, the surname Ma includes descendants of the Warring States–era bureaucrat Zhao She, descendants of his subjects in his fief of Mafu, Koreans from an unrelated confederation, and Muslims from all over western China who chose it to honor Muhammad.

 Traditionally, a married woman keeps her name unchanged, without adopting her husband's surname.
 A child would inherit their father's surname.
 This is still the norm in mainland China, though the marriage law explicitly states that a child may use either parent's surname.
 It is also possible, though far less common, for a child to combine both parents' surnames.
-Due to Western influence, the tradition of a woman changing her last name, or prepending her husband's to her own, is reflected in some Hong Kong names and Macao names.
+Due to Western influence, the tradition of a woman changing her surname, or prepending her husband's to her own, is reflected in some Hong Kong names and Macao names, such as Lam Cheng Yuet-ngor, whose original surname was Cheng and the surname Lam was legally added from her husband Lam Siu-por after marriage.